Cmd-8/OpenMP-CUDA-Parallel/README.md

 # OpenMP-CUDA-Parallel
-This is pratice code for OpenMP and CUDA
+This is practice code for OpenMP and CUDA